TosbackCgusBridge-Bot/CGUs-versions/Continental/Privacy Policy.md

+Current Location within United.com Skip Navigation Links

+*   Home
-Home >.
-Customer Data Privacy Policy Customer Data Privacy Policy Your privacy is important to us
+*   Customer Data Privacy Policy You are here.

+Customer Data Privacy Policy

+Your privacy is important to us

 United Airlines respects your privacy.
 This Policy discloses United’s privacy practices for your information collected online or offline.
 We address the following topics: